muthuganeshece/muthuganeshece/README.md

-🔭 Currently, I'm immersed in real-time computer vision, developing a robust automation system for a sodium disposal plant, denoising and debluring of X-ray images for fuel coolant interaction facility🌟
+🔭 Currently, I'm immersed in **real-time computer vision**, developing a robust vision based **automation system** for a sodium disposal plant, **denoising & debluring of X-ray images** for fuel coolant interaction facility🌟

 Expertise in **predictive modeling** for the applications such as **predictive maintenance** and **sodium aerosol concentration estimation** for nuclear reactors, leveraging advanced machine learning techniques for accurate predictions